Frequently Asked Questions

 In addition, some individuals who are not University employees but are “investigators” on University projects that are externally sponsored, have disclosure obligations.

-Who are the Conflict of Interest Officers?
-To whom are financial disclosures submitted?
+Who are the conflict of interest officers?
+To whom are the financial disclosures submitted?

 The Policy provides for the appointment of a Conflict of Interest Officer by each campus and by University Services.
 Disclosure forms are submitted to and reviewed by the appropriate Conflict of Interest Officer.
-The following individuals currently serve as Conflict of Interest Officers: Mary Schmiedel (Main Campus), Thomas Clark (Law Center Campus), John Kotwicki (University Services) and Sheila Zimmet (Medical Center Campus).
-In addition, Edward Quinn, University Secretary, serves as the Conflict of Interest Officer for Officers and Senior Administrators.
+The following individuals currently serve as Conflict of Interest Officers: Mary Schmiedel (Main and Medical Center Campuses), Thomas Clark (Law Center Campus), and John Kotwicki (University Services).
+In addition, Marie Mattson, University Secretary, serves as the Conflict of Interest Officer for Officers and Senior Administrators.

 What happens after I submit the financial disclosure?